Robert J. Richmond

 A Portfolio Approach to Global Imbalances

-The Journal of Finance, Forthcoming.
+The Journal of Finance, Accepted.

 Coauthors: Zhengyang Jiang and Tony Zhang